 The Longyear Museum at Colgate is a teaching collection of archaeological and ethnographic materials from Africa, Oceania, Native North America, and the Pre-Columbian cultures of North, Central, and South America.
 The museum is located on the second floor of Alumni Hall (campus map

 ), and admission is free.
-Learn more about the Longyear Museum of Anthropology
+Learn more about the Longyear Museum of Anthropology.
+Undergraduate student research

 The program, presently organized with the assistance of the Title IX coordinator in the Syracuse school district and the North American Indian Project (NAIP), is designed to acquaint youths with college life and expand their future goals to include attending college.
 Contact the department for more information.

-This on-campus study group of four varied yet complementary courses about the Iroquois goes off campus to observe and participate in festivals and social celebrations, and to meet with such prominent figures as clan mothers, artists, museum administrators, environmentalists, NAGPRA committee members and faithkeepers.
+This on-campus study group of four varied yet complementary courses about the Iroquois goes off campus to observe and participate in festivals and social celebrations, and to meet with such prominent figures as clan mothers, artists, museum administrators, environmentalists, NAGPRA (Native American Graves Protection and Repatriation Act) committee members, and faithkeepers.

 Throughout the semester, Native American studies programming fosters Iroquois presence on campus.
 The Longyear Museum